NeoGeographyToolkit/StereoPipeline/docs/tools/texrecon.rst

 --rig_config <string>
    Rig configuration file.
 --rig_sensor <string>
    Which rig sensor images to texture.
+Can be more than one.
 Must be among the sensors specified via ``--rig_config``.
 --camera_poses <string>
    Read images and camera poses from this list.
 --mesh <string>